yufeizhao/yufeizhao.github.io/research.md

 * [Tower-type bounds for Roth's theorem with popular differences](https://arxiv.org/abs/2004.13690) (with Jacob Fox and Huy Tuan Pham)

+* [A short proof of the canonical polynomial van der Waerden theorem](https://arxiv.org/abs/2005.04135) (with Jacob Fox and Yuval Wigderson)

 **Arithmetic regularity and applications**

 * [Efficient arithmetic regularity and removal lemmas for induced bipartite patterns](https://arxiv.org/abs/1801.04675)